Desperationis/tales-of-linux/OStoISO.md

 7. You know how a fully working GPT bootable operating system on a .iso file.

 Others suggested using a tool made for a similar task, but overall using those methods required the same steps in the long run.

+### LiveCD's
+In case you didn't know, LiveCD's are usually constructed with both MBR and GPT partition tables.
+However, the GPT partition table only contains the EFI partition and that's it: there is no need to rebuild the GPT partition table.
+You can simply cut off the excess and be perfectly fine (as long as you don't cut any partitions).
+Even if you could, it would be very complex as you'd need to rebuild (or save) the MBR partition table as well.